California is a gambler’s paradise when it comes to casinos, even though casino gambling is illegal in the state.

 Check out our Complete Guide to Gambling in Southern California.

 Indian Casinos in Northern California

 Most Northern California casinos operate in Placer County and Yolo County.
 Here are some of the best casino options in Northern California.

 Thunder Valley Casino Resort

 Thunder Valley Casino Resort is located just outside Sacramento.
 The iconic palm trees conjure up a feeling of summertime year-round.
-It features nearly 270,000 square feet with 3,400 slot machines and 110 gaming tables, all open 24 hours daily.
+It features nearly 270,000 square feet with 3,400 slot machines and 110 table games, all open 24 hours daily.
 Bingo and live poker are also available, plus a selection of top-tier restaurants and a 400-room casino hotel.

 Address: 1200 Athens Ave., Lincoln, CA 95648

 Cache Creek Casino Resort, located in Brooks, California, features 2,300 slot machines, 120 table games, and 74,720 square feet of gaming space with everything from video poker to baccarat and more.
 There’s also a two-tower hotel with 649 rooms and a top-rated golf course.